gewgew4/Payments/README.md

 Additionally, we should keep another registration including only approved authorizations (necessary for feeding internal reporting).
 This registry may only be a simple table containing dates, totals and clients.
 This should be asynchronous so that the authorization process is not interfered with.

 Since this is a PoC, we can assume all clients are already registered and authentication is already managed.

+> Since the external payments processor is not the aim of this PoC, its architecture is very simplified.
+CronJobs are used to check every 10 seconds unconfirmed authorization requests.
+Dapper is used at this project while EF Core is used at the Payments solution

 ## Install instructions for Docker